tl2122/Generative-AI/ProteinSequence.md

 title: "Protein Sequencing Using Masked Language Models with Transformer Architecture"
 ---
 <!-- # Protein Sequencing Using Masked Language Models with Transformer Architecture -->
+## Abstract
+Proteins, fundamental to life’s myriad functions, are encoded by intricate sequences of amino acids, where their structure directly dictates their biological role.
+Understanding this structure is crucial for advancing fields like drug design and molecular biology.
+This study investigates the application of masked language modeling—an innovative deep learning approach—using a BERT-style transformer architecture  for protein sequence prediction.
+The model was successfull in learning structural properties and relationships between amino acids, demonstrating effectiveness of this approach, while its performance was limited by the size of the dataset and computation.
+This work lays the foundation for using AI to decode the complexity of proteins, offering exciting possibilities for the future of biological research and medical advancements.

 ## Introduction
 <p align='center'>